• About

 • Each Sunday, I would prepare for the next letter of the alphabet.

-• I’d read the Bible verse and explain it’s meaning.
+• I’d read the Bible verse and explain its meaning.
 I’d try my best to find materials online for a Sunday school lesson to would help me explain it.

-• Every few days, I’d ask them to sing a verse we already learned to ensure they hadn’t forgotten it.
+• Every few days, I’d ask them to sing a verse we had already learned to ensure they hadn’t forgotten it.

 Time Commitment

-Some evenings we would work on learning bible verses for a few minutes and sometimes we’d have fun so it’d last longer on purpose.
+Some evenings we would work on learning bible verses for a few minutes, and sometimes we’d have fun so it’d last longer on purpose.

 What Was Missing